flaboss/simpleDOE/README.md

 Functions contain documentation and examples, just type the funtion name followed by a "?" as in standart Python.

+Installation:
+In a terminal run:
+pip install simpleDOE

 For more, visit the package page.

 To get involved in the project, please reach out!